 Universal Pros

 - Lower crowd levels.
 Universal just isn't as popular as Disney, therefore crowds tend to be lower than at the Disney parks.
 The original Universal Park was almost like a ghost town, except for Diagon Alley.
-Islands of Adventure was a little more crowded.
+Islands of Adventure was a little more crowded.- No magic bands.
+This one is probably more of a personal preference of mine, but I love that Universal is still pretty old school in their tickets and park entry.
+A simple paper ticket and fingerprint scan is all you need.
+No awkward plastic band around your wrist, or trying multiple times to get it to read at park entry.
+It was a fabulous step back in time.

 - Everything is in walking distance.
 Both theme parks, as well as CityWalk, are all right beside each other.
 It's just a short walk between each area, making it very easy to park hop as you please.